If you can't find the information you want on our website then you can make a request in the following ways.

 - Use our online form to make an EIR request for information.

 Incident reports are available for most incidents we attend.
 Details of some incidents may be found within the incidents section of our website.
+We cannot provide incident reports for incidents outside our area, you will need to contact the relevant local fire service.

 - Use our online form to request an incident report.